bryceshirley/iris-gpubench/README.md

 -----------

 # Work To Do
+- Fix GPU score so time comes up for stemdl_classification when different epochs are used
+- Get my own metric for time
 - Edit The way "Carbon Forcast (gCO2/kWh)" is computed so that the program checks the Forcast every 30 mins (or less) and computes an average at the end.
 (Another way to do this would be to multiply the energy consumed each 30 mins (or time interval) by the Forecast for that time and then add them together for a more accurate result.
 This way we could also give live power updates)
 - using shell check from bash script (similar to pylint) on bash script
 - Add CI tests for python scripts